-Whole-grains, tea, and vegetables are the main dietary sources of manganese among US adults.
-But, there are so many more foods rich in manganese.
-Spices, legumes, seeds, and nuts for example!
+Whole grains, tea, and vegetables are the main natural sources of manganese among US adults.
+However, there are so many other vegan foods high in manganese.
+Animal foods are low in manganese, though.

 Health benefits of manganese